Educators’ unions sue Trump administration over revocation of $400 million in funding to Columbia University

 “The Trump administration is going after international scholars and students who speak their minds about Palestine, but make no mistake: they won’t stop there,” Todd Wolfson, the president of Rutgers-AAUP, wrote in a statement.
 “They’ll come next for those who teach the history of slavery or who provide gender-affirming health care or who research climate change or who counsel students about their reproductive choices.”

+A spokesperson for the Department of Homeland Security said it is a privilege to be granted a visa to live and study in the United States.

+“When you advocate for violence and terrorism that privilege should be revoked, and you should not be in this country.”

-The plaintiffs in the lawsuit allege that the Trump administration’s “ideological deportation” policy violates the First Amendment.
+The plaintiffs in the lawsuit allege that the Trump administration’s “ideological deportation” policy violates the First Amendment, but in a statement to CNN, a Department of Justice spokesperson said, “This Department makes no apologies for its efforts to defend President Trump’s agenda in court and protect Jewish Americans from vile antisemitism.”

-The lawsuits come after Pro-Palestinian activist and legal permanent US resident Mahmoud Khalil, a Columbia University graduate who played a central role in protests against the Israel-Hamas war on Columbia’s campus last year, had his his green card revoked, with ICE officers arresting him on March 8.
+The lawsuits come after pro-Palestinian activist and legal permanent US resident Mahmoud Khalil, a Columbia University student protest leader, had his green card ordered revoked by the State Department, with ICE officers arresting him on March 8.
 Khalil, who is also married to a US citizen, has filed a lawsuit to prevent his removal.

 The-CNN-Wire